With Radial Maps in AYOA, brainstorming ideas and achieving your goals is simpler than ever!

 7. As you create more layers of segments, the segments on the outermost ring will be slimmer.
 As more segments are added to the same level, the segments will be reduced in width.

-Converting a Speed Map or Organic Map to a Radial Map
+Converting a Mind Map to a Radial Map

-You can switch to Radial Map at any time from either a Speed Map, Organic Map or Capture Map.
+You can switch to Radial Map at any time from either a Mind Map or Capture Map view:

 1. Open your Mind Map.

-2. Go to the Display Options.
+2. Click on the Settings icon located in the top right corner of the screen.
 Then, click on View and select Radial Map from the drop-down menu.

-3. Your Mind Map will now be changed to a Radial Map.
-You can change it back at any time in the menu.
+3. Your Map will now be changed to a Radial Map.
+You can change it back at any time by repeating the steps above, and selecting Mind Map